✦ A decade of Canvas craft, now driven by AI — describe it, watch it build live.Start building

 Open Graph Image Checker

-The Open Graph Image Checker generates a live Bootstrap 5 preview card that simulates how your URL will appear when shared on Facebook, Twitter/X, LinkedIn, and other OG-aware platforms.
-Paste in your meta values and see the rendered social card instantly — no browser extension or third-party API required.
-Built for developers, SEO engineers, and marketers who need to validate og:image, og:title, and og:description before pushing to production.
+The Open Graph Image Checker generates a preview card that simulates how your webpage will appear when shared on social platforms like Twitter, LinkedIn, Facebook, and Slack.
+Paste in your OG meta tag values and instantly see a rendered card with proper aspect ratios and truncation behavior.
+Built for frontend developers, SEO engineers, and content teams who need to validate OG tags before shipping.

 Configuration